Important information from the Home Front Command – Pikud HaOref. Safety Guidelines for Rocket Fire.

 - A small bag for you and your family with your personal stuff, in case you are evacuated and cannot return home for a few days

 - A few towels.
-You may not be able to shower or bath, but in the event of any chemical seepage, it is recommended to place a wet towel at the bottom of the door that will minimize smoke or odors coming into the room
+You may not be able to shower or bath, but in the event of smoke or chemical seepage, you could place a wet towel at the bottom of the door that will minimize smoke or odors coming into the room.

-- A loo and toilet paper.
-You can improvise here; a bucket with a lid, a camping or chemical toilet.
-Check out the camping shops.
-They have some great solutions.
+- If you do not have access to a loo, you can improvise with a bucket (and a lid), a camping or chemical toilet.
+Camping shops have some great solutions.

 - Mattresses, blankets, cushions, a fold-up chair etc. for your personal comfort

 - Warm clothing.
-If you are in a state of shock you might begin to shiver or you may just need warm clothes if you have to evacuate from your home.
+When in a state of shock one might begin to shiver.
+Have a sweatshirt or some warm clothes on hand in case you need to evacuate from your home.